OpenTechFund/bypass-censorship-extension/README.md

 # Bypass Censorship Extension

-Cross-browser extension for Firefox and Chrome that suggests available mirrors for sites that may be censored.
+Cross-browser extension for Firefox and Chrome that suggests available reverse-proxy urls and/or mirrors for sites that may be censored.
 This extension and its list of mirrors is curated by [BypassCensorship.org](https://bypasscensorship.org).

 This extension is a fork of the [RSF Censorship Detector](https://git.abolivier.bzh/babolivier/rsf-censorship-detector) extension developped by [Brendan Abolivier](https://github.com/babolivier) and [Clément Salaün](https://github.com/altitude) during the **Collateral Freedom** hackaton organised by [Reporters Without Borders](https://en.rsf.org/) and [An Daol Vras](http://lacantine-brest.net/).
 To learn more about RSF's **Collateral Freedom** initiative, visit their site [here](https://rsf.org/collateral-freedom).